The Week Ahead - 1/12/24

 For background on various estimates of when reserves will be “too low” see the Feb 4th Week Ahead.

 Getting back to rates, I said 9 months ago 2-year Treasuries were a good buy at 5%, and as I noted once the Fed started its cutting cycle the ship has likely sailed on seeing those yields anytime soon (meaning years).
-In terms of 10’s I had advised then grabbing some at 4.7% which I had thought seemed like something we wouldn’t see anytime soon, but as I noted two weeks ago
+In terms of 10’s I had advised then grabbing some at 4.7% which I had thought seemed like something we wouldn’t see anytime soon, but as I noted three weeks ago

 the Fed saying the ‘recalibration phase has ended’ along with concerns about sticky inflation cropping back up and now questions about the inflationary impact of some of Donald Trump’s policies, has seen rates just about back there.
 I still am not sure we see 5% absent another ‘something new’ (like the Fed becoming even more aggressive (for example due to Dec’s data coming in hot (payrolls and CPI/PCE prices)).

-In terms of much lower yields, as I said 12 weeks ago, we have probably seen the lows until we get a recession:
+In terms of much lower yields, as I said 13 weeks ago, we have probably seen the lows until we get a recession:

 “while we didn’t quite see 3.5%, I think 3.6% is close enough, and I think we might have been at or near the lows at this point, particularly as the Fed has been raising their neutral rate estimate.
 If the endpoint for Fed Funds is around 3% (or higher) then it’s hard to see the 10yr trading much lower absent a recession.
 Similarly 2yrs at 3.6% seem to be very rich and almost certainly too low absent a recession consistent with my statement last week.”
 In short I’d expect to see 4% on these before we see 3.2%: